Doob's martingale inequality: Statement of the inequality

 Informally, Doob's inequality states that the expected value of the process at some final time controls the probability that a sample path will reach above any particular value beforehand.
 As the proof uses very direct reasoning, it does not require any restrictive assumptions on the underlying filtration or on the process itself, unlike for many other theorems about stochastic processes.
 In the continuous-time setting, right-continuity (or left-continuity) of the sample paths is required, but only for the sake of knowing that the supremal value of a sample path equals the supremum over an arbitrary countable dense subset of times.

 Discrete time

-Let X_{1}, ..., X_{n} be a discrete-time submartingale relative to a filtration $\mathcal{F}_1,\ldots,\mathcal{F}_n$ of the underlying probability space, which is to say:
+Let $X_1, \dots, X_n$ be a discrete-time submartingale relative to a filtration $\mathcal{F}_1,\ldots,\mathcal{F}_n$ of the underlying probability space, which is to say: